simeonveldstra/prospero-c/README.md

 <img src="screenshots/machine-dominates-python-with-SIMD.png" alt="With SIMD, 14.12 seconds">
 It's pretty close to the numpy result, 15% faster.

-So there you have it, you can replace the important bits with C and still realize a speedup over Python.
+It's true then, you can replace the important bits with C and still realize a speedup over Python.
 Is all that code (and a buffer overflow vulnerability or two, surely) really worth it for a mere 15% speedup?